If you're self-employed, retirement contributions are one of the most powerful ways to lower your tax bill.

 April 15, 2026

-Tax StrategyEarning 1099 income comes with tax advantages—but most people handle it completely wrong.
+Tax StrategyEarning 1099 income comes with different tax rules, recordkeeping needs, and planning considerations.

 April 15, 2026